Virtual networks, sometimes called leased networks or MVNOs, offer you the same coverage as a big network for a fraction of the price.

 Tesco Mobile has also won a raft of awards from us over the years, including Best Customer Service Support, Best Network Coverage, and Best Value for Money for both pay monthly and pay as you go.

 Pros: There’s a very good selection of pay as you go handsets, and you can buy pay as you go or pay monthly SIM cards.
-Existing Virgin Media customers can get better deals on the SIM cards.
+Existing Virgin Media customers can get better deals on SIM cards.

 Cons: It’s much more expensive if you’re not a Virgin Media customer.